 ABOUT WHAT I DO

-I am currently enrolled in the graduate program at the International Center for the Study of Creativity at SUNY-Buffalo State College.
+I am a graduate of the International Center for the Study of Creativity at SUNY-Buffalo State College.
 It's an amazing place, with remarkable scholars, inspiring professors, and unparalleled resources.
 My studies have undoubtedly broadened my understanding of what sparks creativity in myself and others, how to unlock it when it's blocked, and ways to incorporate it in a range of circumstances so I can share it with collaborators, readers, and viewers.
 What I've learned has supercharged my own creativity and that of the clients in the areas of art, design, and writing I'm consulting with now.

 As a Creative Problem-Solving facilitator, I assist people and groups in finding clarity.
 This video explains a bit about the process, and I detail some case studies in this paper.